MISSION MINISTRY

 Quail Valley Neighborhood Ministry

-The Quail Valley Neighborhood Ministry, a partnership between FUMC Georgetown and The Salvation Army Georgetown Service Center, is focused on providing meaningful recreation and social opportunities for kids and families within the greatest area of need in the Annie Purl Elementary attendance zone.
+The Quail Valley Neighborhood Ministry focused on providing meaningful recreation and social opportunities for kids and families within the greatest area of need, the Annie Purl Elementary attendance zone.
+We provide monthly social opportunities, meals, and other events each month.
 All events are located at the corner of Quail Valley and Katy Lane unless noted.

 PALS Place

-(Patience And Loving Support) is a ministry of FUMC Georgetown to our members as well as the Georgetown community.
-The ministry offers four hours of respite care on Mondays to persons who have been diagnosed with Alzheimer’s disease or another dementia.
+PALS Place (Patience And Loving Support) is a ministry of FUMC Georgetown to our members as well as the Georgetown community.
+The ministry offers four hours of respite care on Mondays to persons who have been diagnosed with Alzheimer’s disease or another form of dementia.
 The time away also gives needed rest to the spouse or other caregiver.

 For more information or to volunteer, contact Kathy Pena at care@fumcgt.org.